 Collect use-of-force statistics on officer-involved incidents (fatal and nonfatal) at the local, state, tribal, and federal levels.
-In May 2016, the Use-of-Force Task Force, which is comprised of representatives of major law enforcement organizations, approved the content of the new collection and proposed publication format for use-of-force data.
-The focus of this data collection will be on instances where the use of force by law enforcement has resulted in a fatality, serious bodily injury to a person, or discharge of a firearm at or in the direction of a person.
-The national UCR Program is building a collection management system for these data separate from the criminal incident and offense information, and it is targeting January 2017 to begin the collection.
+The national UCR Program completed its initial build of a collection management system for these data separate from the criminal incident and offense information.
+In July 2017, the FBI launched the Use-of-Force Pilot Study in which participating law enforcement agencies committed to submit data on instances in which the use of force by law enforcement officers resulted in a fatality, serious bodily injury to a person, or firearm was discharged at or in the direction of a person.
+Following the 6-month pilot, the system will become fully operational in January 2018.